LNG is the cornerstone of the new Nordic gas ecosystem – read LNG’s journey from a manufacturing plant to the tanks of heavy-duty vehicles and vessels

 Freight and passenger vessels can also refuel LNG at Norway's manufacturing plant, import terminals or with the help of another vessel that is specialised in bunkering.

 "Ship-to-ship bunkering makes LNG more accessible to our maritime customers.
-It complements our bunkering operations that are done with the use of tanker trucks and in terminals by the coast," says Tommy Mattila, director, marketing and sales, Gasum.
+It complements our bunkering operations that are done with the use of tanker trucks and in terminals by the coast," says Jacob Granqvist, Vice President, maritime Gasum.

 LNG is suitable for all vessel types, including ferries, passenger ships, tankers, bulk, supply and container ships.
 The use of LNG reduces maritime emissions both locally and globally.

 "Our Pori terminal in Finland, for example, services the world's first icebreaker that uses LNG as fuel.
 The vessel is called Polaris, and it stops in Pori on its way to the Gulf of Bothnia to break ice.
-During this year, Finland's northernmost terminal in Tornio will also begin operating.
-From Tornio, we can distribute LNG to Northern Sweden and Finland," Mattila says.
+Finland's northernmost terminal is in Tornio.
+From Tornio, we can distribute LNG to Northern Sweden and Finland," Granqvist says.

 LNG makes Nordic land and maritime traffic and industry cleaner